n0033/dotfiles/README.md

 # dotfiles
-This is a dotfiles repository, for usage with an aliased git bare repo.
+This is a dotfiles repository, for the use with an aliased git bare repo.

 ### Initialisation
 `git init --bare ~/.dotfiles`